 - Hold a current CPR course completion card at the American Heart Association BLS level or the American Red Cross "CPR for the Professional Rescuer” level.

 You may apply for admission into the Emergency Medical Responder Course by completing the application.
-The application deadline is two weeks prior to the start of the course and a maximum of 24 students will be accepted on a first come-first serve basis.
+The application deadline is two weeks prior to the start of the course.
+A maximum of 24 students will be accepted on a first come-first serve basis.
+Application will be emailed to student after registration.
+Please click here to be directed to the registration site.

-- The tuition for the Emergency Medical Responder Course is $400.00.
-This does not include the textbook.
+- The tuition for the Emergency Medical Responder Course is $710.00.

-- All tuition must be paid in full by the first day of class unless other arrangements are made and all fees are subject to change.
+- All tuition must be paid in full by the first day of class unless other arrangements are made.
+All fees are subject to change.

 Testing and Certification

-Upon successful completion of the course, student will take the practical skills examination at the end of the course which is recognized by the Washington State Department of Health, Office of Community Health Systems.
-Upon successful completion of the practical skills examination the student will receive a certificate of completion from the Health Training Network Emergency Medical Responder Course and will then be eligible to take the National Registry of EMTs computer adaptive test (CAT).
+Upon successful completion of the course, students will take the practical skills examination which is recognized by the Washington State Department of Health, Office of Community Health Systems.
+Upon successful completion of the practical skills examination the student will receive a certificate of completion from the Health Training Emergency Medical Responder Course and will then be eligible to take the National Registry of EMTs computer adaptive test (CAT).

-Upon successful completion of the National Registry of EMTs computer adaptive test the student will be eligible to apply for certification through the State of Washington.
+Upon successful completion of the National Registry of EMTs CAT the student will be eligible to apply for certification through the State of Washington.

-Washington State Department of Health EMT Initial Application
+Click here to view the Washington State Department of Health EMS Initial Application.